-UPDATE: Almost every car dealership in the country has now closed for vehicle sales, although many are still open for car servicing.
-Some online sales programmes are still accepting purchases, but delivery dates are likely to take place after dealers have reopened.
+UPDATE, January 2021: Almost every car dealership in the country has now closed for vehicle sales, although many are still open for car servicing.
+A growing number of manufacturers and dealers are now accepting online purchases with home deliveries, but other deliveries are likely to take place after showrooms have reopened.

 Buying a car purely online is a relatively new concept.
 One of the best parts of it – particularly given the current climate – is that there are thousands of new and used vehicles out there available to browse, all from the comfort of your own home.

 But, should you need a new car during the coronavirus pandemic, is it still possible to get one?
 And what processes are in place to ensure that the whole experience remains safe?
 We’ve been investigating to find out.

 Browsing for a new car is one of the best bits of the entire process.
 As we’ve already mentioned, there are thousands of cars available to view via the internet, allowing you to check them out without having to leave the house.